gruntwork-io/boilerplate/README.md

   template will be reused in the dependency, so that the user is not prompted multiple times for the same variable.
 If you set this option to `false`, then the variables from the parent template will not be reused.
-* `variables`: If a dependency contains a variable of the same name as a variable in the root `boilerplate.yml` file, but you want the dependency to get a different value for the variable, you can specify overrides here. `boilerplate` will include a separate prompt for variables defined under a `dependency`.
-You can also override the dependency's description and default values here.
+* `variables`: If a dependency contains a variable of the same name as a variable in the root `boilerplate.yml` file, but you want the dependency to get a different value for the variable, you can specify overrides here.
+Note that these variables will not influence the boilerplate prompts.
 * `var_files`: If you want to set the variables for the dependency based on a var file, you can provide a list of var file paths to include.
 The path is assumed to be relative to the current boilerplate.yml, but it is recommended to use the `templateFolder` helper function to be explicit.
 Note that the order of preference for variables are (top most